timofeysie/tyno-lrs/README.md

 ## <a name="generating-statements">Generating statements</a>

 After settling on a way to import the library, we now want to create our first statement.
-We created a config object (which didn't actually requre the lib) in xAPI.test.ts like this:
+We created a config object (which didn't actually require the lib) in xAPI.test.ts like this:
 ```
 import * as xapi from '../src/xapi/Wrapper';
 ...